Slashing

 Learn more about how SatLayer enables protocols to enable slashing of restaked assets

-In addition to periodically distributing , Bitcoin Validated Services (BVSs) must also have a framework for punishing bad behavior.
+In addition to periodically distributing rewards, Bitcoin Validated Services (BVSs) must also have a framework for punishing bad behavior.
 The most straightforward way to do this is to slash the assets which are controlled by the misbehaving party.
 In most cases, the slashing will be partial, or partially slash the operator's assets.
 However, full collateral slashing might be appropriate in sufficiently serious cases of misbehavior.
 SatLayer provides the coordination layer that enables networks to programmably specify the criteria of operator misconduct.
 This enables bitcoin security to secure arbitrarily flexible network architectures, greatly expanding the potential use cases for the Bitcoin network.

 Anatomy of a Slashing Request